markfoster314/marduk/src/components/Text/README.md

 _"Mmm."_

-Typography component for body text
+Polymorphic text component with preset system

 If you have any ideas for things to add to this component feel free to [Open an issue](https://github.com/markfoster314/marduk/issues/new)